appleseedproj/appleseed/_documentation/readme.txt

-Appleseed v0.7.6 Beta (Eleventh Release)
+Appleseed v0.7.7 Beta (Twelfth Release)

-Sep 07 2010
+Sep 30 2010

 New In This Release:
 --------------------

-A new layout is being developed, and legacy code is being refactored.
+Friends and circle management have been moved from legacy to the new framework.
-Client-side i18n allows you to use the same lang file you have on the server.
-All the foundational work necessary to move forward with the user-facing code has been done.
-Now is when things get interesting.
+UTF8 input support.

-A lot more.
 See _release/changelog.txt

 --------------------
 About Appleseed:

-This is the eleventh release of the Appleseed code base.
+This is the twelfth release of the Appleseed code base.
 Appleseed is social networking software, similar to Friendster or Myspace.

 Appleseed is distributed social networking, which connects friends on